rdeneau/formation-fsharp/en/fsharp-training-09-oo.md

 ## Table of contents

-1. Membres : méthodes, propriétés, opérateurs
-2. Extensions de type
+- Members: methods, properties, operators
+- Type extensions
-3. Classe, structure
+- Class, structure
-4. Interface
+- Interface
-5. Expression objet
+- Object expression

 ---

-# Polymorphisme
+# Polymorphism

-4e pilier de l'orienté-objet

-En fait, il existe plusieurs polymorphismes.
-Les principaux :

-1. Par sous-typage : celui évoqué classiquement avec l'orienté-objet → Type de base définissant membres abstraits ou virtuels → Sous-types en héritant et implémentant ces membres
+4th pillar of object-oriented programming

+In fact, there are several polymorphisms.
+The main ones are:

+1. By sub-typing: the one classically evoked with object-orientation → Basic type defining abstract or virtual members
+   → Subtypes inheriting and implementing these members
-2. Ad hoc/overloading → surcharge de membres de même nom
+2. Ad hoc/overloading → overloading of members with the same name
-3. Paramétrique → génériques en C♯, Java, TypeScript
+3. Parametric → generic in C♯, Java, TypeScript
-4. Structurel/duck-typing → SRTP en F♯, typage structurel en TypeScript
+4. Structural/duck-typing → SRTP in F♯, structural typing in TypeScript
-5. Higher-kinded → classes de type en Haskell
+5. Higher-kinded → type classes in Haskell

 ---